 Use of “Otohime”

-In women's restrooms, it is common to find devices known as Otohime, which emit sounds of flushing to mask bodily noises.
-This practice reflects the concern of not causing discomfort to others present in the environment.
-Simply activate the sensor or press the button to start the sound.
+In women’s restrooms, it is common to find devices known as Otohime, which emit flushing sounds to mask bodily noises.
+This practice reflects the care taken not to cause discomfort to others present in the environment.
+Just activate the sensor or press the button to turn on the sound.

-Additionally, it is essential to dispose of personal hygiene items only in appropriate places, such as specific trash bins.
-Following these guidelines helps keep the restrooms clean and organized.
+Furthermore, it is essential to dispose of personal hygiene items only in appropriate places, such as specific trash bins.
+Respecting these norms helps keep restrooms clean and organized.

 When leaving the location, remember to dispose of the bag in the appropriate trash or reuse it for future occasions.